AB de Villiers: International centuries

 De Villiers has scored 22 Test and 25 ODI centuries.
 He scored his first Test century against England in 2005 and his first ODI century against West Indies in 2007.

 He also holds the world record for the fastest 100 and 150 in One-Day Internationals.

 Domestic and franchise career

 Domestically de Villiers first played for Northerns, making his debut for the team in the 2003/04 Supersport Series.
-The team merged with Easterns to form the Titans side which de Villiers then played for in the 2004/05 season.
-His international duties mean that he has played only occasionally for the side since 2005, making a total of only nine first-class, 20 List A and 24 Twenty20 appearances for the side.
+The team merged with Easterns to form the Titans team which de Villiers then played for in the 2004/05 season.
+His international duties mean that he has played only occasionally for the team since 2005, making a total of only nine first-class, 20 List A and 24 Twenty20 appearances for the team.

 Twenty20 franchise career

 Since joining the league in its inaugural season, de Villiers has become one of the most successful batsmen in the Indian Premier League (IPL).
 After originally playing for Delhi Daredevils, he moved to Royal Challengers Bangalore (RCB) for US$1.5 million in the league's fourth season.
 Three of his four Twenty20 centuries have come in the IPL and he has played in over 150 matches in the league.
 Following his retirement from international cricket, his future in T20 franchise leagues was uncertain until he announced in July 2018 that he intended to continue to play in the IPL for "a few years".
 He announced his retirement from IPL on 19 November 2021 following the conclusion of 14th edition of IPL.
 He said that he would rejoin RCB for the 2023 season, but not as a player.

 On 17 May 2022, de Villiers was inducted into the RCB Hall of Fame for his contributions to the team from 2011 to 2021.

 Other than the IPL, de Villiers has played franchise T20 cricket for Barbados Tridents, Tshwane Spartans, Rangpur Riders, Middlesex, Brisbane Heat and Lahore Qalandars in leagues across the world.
 He has been criticised for his decision to play in franchise leagues rather than for his country.